drogatkin/TJWS2/1.x/doc/sbc/README.md

 It is the preferred way of running of TJWS because it starts automatically at a boot time of a machine.
 There are two ways of running a service in Linux: part of **init.d** or **systemd** process.
  Both methods are described in TJWS documentation.
 I remind just the systemd method because it is the preferred method nowadays.

-Copy tjwserv.service from TJWS source bin directory to `/usr/lib/systemd/system` of the target machine.
+Copy `tjwserv.service` [2] from TJWS source bin directory  to `/usr/lib/systemd/system` of the target machine.
 For example:

 > sudo cp tjwserv.service /usr/lib/systemd/system/